-According to research by the National Center for Missing & Exploited Children, drug one in five children is sexually solicited over the Internet.
-Today’s children and teens are smooth and savvy users of technology, recipe while often remaining unaware of some of its dangers.
+According to research by the National Center for Missing & Exploited Children, one in five children is sexually solicited over the Internet.
+Today’s children and teens are smooth and savvy users of technology, while often remaining unaware of some of its dangers.
 Parents can feel overwhelmed trying to keep them safe.
-But when you understand the possible risks of Internet use and how to combat them, hospital providing a safe experience for your family is a matter of a few basic steps.
+But when you understand the possible risks of Internet use and how to combat them, providing a safe experience for your family is a matter of a few basic steps.

 Web Safety from Your TV